-Today, five organizations—CDP, CDSB, GRI, IIRC and SASB—announced a shared vision for a comprehensive corporate reporting system and our commitment to collaborate to achieve it.
+Today, five organisations—CDP, CDSB, GRI, IIRC and SASB—announced a shared vision for a comprehensive corporate reporting system and our commitment to collaborate to achieve it.
 The paper, titled Statement of Intent to Work Together Towards Comprehensive Corporate Reporting, provides:

 - A shared vision for how existing sustainability standards and frameworks can complement generally accepted financial accounting principles (Financial GAAP) and serve as a basis for a coherent and comprehensive corporate reporting system;